Partner – Orkes – NPI EA (cat=Spring)

 2.3.
 Configuration

 First, let’s create a file called bootstrap.properties in src/main/resources.
-Remember that this file is needed to fetch our configuration from config server.
+Remember that this file is needed to fetch our configuration from the config server.

 Let’s add these properties to it: